AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/google-sheets-modules.md

 1. In Google Sheets, highlight the column or cell containing the number or numbers.
 1. Click `Format` > `Number` > `Plain text`.

-Another workaround in `Workfront Fusion` is to type an apostrophe (') before a number, for example, '1-2019 or '1/47.
-The apostrophe does not display in the cell after the data is sent from `Workfront Fusion`.
+Another workaround in Workfront Fusion is to type an apostrophe (') before a number, for example, '1-2019 or '1/47.
+The apostrophe does not display in the cell after the data is sent from Workfront Fusion.